Recovery Audit Contractors (RAC) have been let loose to recoup every penny possible in improper Medicare payments made to practices just like yours.

 Your only protection is to understand what RAC auditors are looking for to ensure you are completely prepared should your practice get chosen.

-By attending this upcoming online training with healthcare attorney, Jody Erdfarb, JD, you’ll receive a step-by-step RAC audit roadmap to help you avoid fraud allegations, recoupment demands and massive financial payouts.
+By attending this online training with healthcare attorney, Jody Erdfarb, JD, you’ll receive a step-by-step RAC audit roadmap to help you avoid fraud allegations, recoupment demands and massive financial payouts.

 You’ll gain the tactics you need to accurately respond to audit notifications to ensure the best audit outcome possible.

 Don’t wait.
 Sign up for this must-attend online training today.
 RAC Audit.

 Jody is a partner in Wiggin and Dana’s Health Care Department, where she advises a wide range of health care organizations and information technology companies.
 She advises on a broad range of issues, including compliance, fraud and abuse, False Claims Act, HIPAA, patient care, regulatory, and corporate matters.

 Jody’s experience includes assisting providers with state and federal survey issues, including handling compliance and informal dispute resolution meetings and appealing deficiencies with the Centers for Medicare and Medicaid Services; managing Medicaid audits; and responding to governmental subpoenas.
 She assists clients in developing and evaluating corporate compliance programs, HIPAA policies, and managing compliance issues, including conducting internal investigations, submitting self-disclosures, and negotiating with government authorities.